0MM-Network/0mm-containers/vault/references/blog-12-implement-unsealing-vault-key-shards-auto-unseal-transit-engine.md

 > **Manual Unseal Using Key Shards**:

-In this approach, Vault divides the Master Key generated during initialization into multiple key shards using Shamir’s Secret Sharing Algorithm.
+In this approach, Vault divides the Master Key generated during initialization into multiple key shards using Shamirs Secret Sharing Algorithm.

 A predefined number of key shards, known as a quorum, must be combined to unseal Vault.
 This ensures a secure, manual method of controlling access, as no single person has full access to the Master Key.
-By requiring multiple key holders to contribute their shards, Vault’s security is reinforced, preventing unauthorized access to sensitive data.
+By requiring multiple key holders to contribute their shards, Vaults security is reinforced, preventing unauthorized access to sensitive data.

 Press enter or click to view image in full size